TatsuyaHasunuma0123/Discuss/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## functions
+ - Sign in with github
+ - （Create，Edit，Delete） topic
+ - Comment to topic
+➡ You can Discussion!!

+  ## 🤔 Todo
+  - Stylize the UI.

 ## Learn more